 My son was about six weeks old.

 All the visitors had long gone, my husband was back at work and we were running low on our frozen food stash, so I felt it was time to go grocery shopping.
-After all, we were in the swing of things by now and had the makings of an okay routine.
 It was time I got back out there in the real world and got us some food, dammit!

 I decided that I would nurse my son just before we left so he had a full tummy and the trip would fall right around his nap so he’d probably sleep through the whole thing.
 “Damn, I’ve got this mom shit down.
 Look at me plan!”